amadejkastelic/qmk_firmware/keyboards/xelus/valorrgb/keymaps/via/readme.md

-The VIA keymap for Alice RGB
+The VIA keymap for Valor RGB
 =========================================================